No annual fee credit cards with no foreign transaction fees

 If you're shopping online or travelling overseas, credit cards typically charge fees of 2% to 3% when making a transaction in a foreign currency.
-Designed for international purchases, some credit cards waive this foreign transaction fee, though.
+Designed for international purchases, some credit cards waive this foreign transaction fee.
 If you want to cut your credit card costs even further, use this guide to compare credit cards that have $0 foreign transaction fees and no annual fees.

-Compare no foreign transaction fee credit cards with $0 annual fee
+Compare credit cards with no foreign transaction fees and $0 annual fee

 How to compare credit cards with no annual fee or foreign transaction fee

 While these cards can help you cut down some of your credit card costs, there are a few other fees and features that you can compare to find the right card for you:

 - Annual fee.
 Does the card offer $0 annual fee for the life of the card or for a promotional period such as the first year?
 Depending on how long you're planning to keep the card, you may prefer a card that charges no annual fee for life.
 If you're planning to use the card for a single holiday, you might not mind if the $0 fee only applies in the first year if you plan to close the card before the standard fee applies.